-As they begin to prepare for the transition to secondary school, upper key stage 2 is quite often one of the most memorable times in a person’s school life.
+As they begin to prepare for the transition to secondary school, upper key stage 2 is a key phase in your child's school life.
 Year 5 sees the start of this, with a great number of opportunities for the children to take more responsibility – both for their own learning and in the way they act as role models within our school community.
 We will be working hard to keep our class safe, whilst providing them with lots of opportunities to learn, have fun and grow up to fulfil both their academic and personal potential.
+We continue to develop the childrens' love of reading, with daily reading, lots of opportunity for independent reading and further development of their knowledge of key authors.

 Year 5 children will be reading a wide range of texts and will be taught to recognise themes in what they read, such as loss or heroism.
 They will compare characters, consider different accounts of the same event and discuss viewpoints within a text.
-Pupils will be shown the skills and processes essential for writing: that is, thinking aloud to generate ideas, drafting, and rereading to check that the meaning is clear.
+Pupils will be shown the skills and processes essential for writing: that is, thinking aloud to generate ideas, drafting, and rereading to check that the meaning is clear, and publishing their final pieces.
 They will be given opportunities to write for a wide range of purposes.
 We will continue to develop technical knowledge of English.

 Click here to view the National Curriculum for Year 5 English